shashwatak/EarthStation/README.md

 ~~Makefile~~
 -------------
 The Makefile has been removed.
 Instead, we will just organize our controllers so they are small, offloading work to services and directives.
 This has a number of benefits over using a Makefile.
-The Debugger now provides us with accurate line numbers, and the github repository will act as a demo.
+The Debugger now provides us with accurate line numbers.

 Images
 ------